treedoc/remote-import/README.md

   _.add(1,2);

   ```
-- If the dependent modules contains is ES6 modules, make sure to add the following parameter when launching the app:
+- If the dependent modules contain ES6 modules, make sure to add the following parameter when launching the app:
   ```
   node -r esm
   ```